Theft per Capita in Congress Heights

 D- | D+ | D | D- |

 Congress Heights is similar versus other neighborhoods of the same size for theft.
-The table below compares crime in neighborhoods with comparable overall population in the neighborhood‘s boundaries.
+The table below compares theft in neighborhoods with comparable overall population.

 Similar Neighborhood | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Theft Crime Grade |